• Skip to main content

 Getting There

-The castle is easy to spot at the intersection of Capital Hill Avenue and Ruxton Avenue.
+The castle is easy to spot at the intersection of Capitol Hill Avenue and Ruxton Avenue.
 There is a small free parking area for visitors.
-For larger parties or more parking space, a larger lot is available on Pilot Knob Avenue.
-Just take continue down Montcalm Street and take a sharp right at the stop sign.
+For larger parties or more parking spaces, a larger lot is available on Pilot Knob Avenue.
+Just continue down Montcalm Street and take a sharp right at the stop sign.

 Details